montoliu/MontoliuPerezTorresICUMT22/README.md

-# Source code of IPIN2022 paper: "Efficient tuning of kNN hyperparameters for indoor positioning with N-TBEA"
+# Source code of the ICUMT2022 paper: "Efficient tuning of kNN hyperparameters for indoor positioning with N-TBEA"

 ## Authors:
 - Raúl Montoliu